NRC research associate NOAA PMEL. 2019-2020.

 B.A. in Biology.
 Kalamazoo College, Michigan.
 2007

 Lab technician.
 Extraction and analysis of marine lipids.
 Cooperative Institute for Marine Resources Studies (CIMRS), Hatfield Marine Science Center (HMSC).
 Oregon State University (OSU).
-October 2012–present.
+October 2012–September 2014.

 Research Assistant.
 Population genetics and molecular maker development of Euphausia spp.
 CIMRS.
 HMSC.
 OSU.
 May 2011–September 2012.

 Field Research Assistant.
 Field surveys of gray whales in San Ignacio Lagoon.
-Universidad Autonomia de Baja California Sur, La Pax, MX.
+Universidad Autonomia de Baja California Sur, La Paz, MX.
 January–April 2008.

 Research Assistant.
 Study of ingestion rates of Euphausia pacifica on varying concentrations of phytoplankton.
 CIMRS.
 HMSC.
 OSU.
 July–December 2007.